akunna1/akunna1/README.md

-# 👋 Hi, I'm Akunna
+# Hi, I'm Akunna. 👋 And I like to code.

 Welcome to my GitHub profile!
 I'm a passionate **Full Stack/ GIS Developer** dedicated to creating efficient and innovative solutions.
 My expertise encompasses both front-end and back-end development, with a particular focus on Geographic Information Systems (GIS).
 I excel at transforming complex problems into user-friendly applications that make a meaningful impact.